 - Under Sender, enter the name and email address for your org’s Chatter email account.

-- Under Branding, provide an image, like your company logo, sized for email (150 x 150 pixels or less), and a footer that contains your company address.
+- Under Branding, provide an image, like your company logo, sized for email, and a footer that contains your company address.

 - Click Save.

 Review Your Chatter Settings

 To get to Chatter Settings, from Setup enter Chatter in the Quick Find box, and click Chatter Settings.

 This quick-reference table describes these settings and discusses what happens when you enable or disable them.